Veda0718/Cardiomegaly-Detection-using-EfficientNet/README.md

 ## Project Structure
  - **Cardiomegaly_EfficientNet_Classification**: Model implementation and training steps.
- - **GRAD_CAM_Implementation.ipynb**: Applying GRAD-CAM method on the trained model to visualize which areas of the X-ray were most influential in the model's classification decision.
+ - **GRAD_CAM_Implementation**: Applying GRAD-CAM method on the trained model to visualize which areas of the X-ray were most influential in the model's classification decision.